-Efficient school bus route planning is a complicated exercise and relies heavily on accurate data.
+Efficient school bus route planning is a complicated exercise and relies heavily on accurate data and information.
 As evidenced by this article by Park and Kim, there is a wide array of challenges in the bus routes planner process.
-The challenges include resource management, route planning efficiency, numerous adjustments, the safety of school children, and the assurance that children will both get to school and back home in time.
-All this is without mentioning the will to reduce operational costs and increase savings.
+The challenges in creating a bus plan include resource management, route planning efficiency, numerous adjustments, school children’s safety, and the assurance that children will both get to school and back home in time.
+All this is without mentioning the will to reduce operational costs of the trip and increase savings.

-Even schools or transport providers with an established system need to review logistics and route risk assessments, at least every year.
-Children move and leave school, while others join, and route may change.
+Even schools or transport providers with an established system need to review logistics and risk assessments, at least every year.
+Children move and leave school, while others join, and courses may change.
 A review ensures a system that finds the best balance between service delivery and proper management of resources.
-Transporting children to and from school is not a primary task, and not one that will always run correctly.
-But there are solutions in route planning that can significantly improve the cost and safety aspects involved.
+Transporting children to and from school in a vehicle is not a primary task and not one that will always run correctly.
+But there are solutions in bus route planning that can significantly improve the cost and safety aspects involved in these bus trips.